 Eric Cavender joined the Kankakee County Coroner’s Office in December of 2008.
 In June of 2014, Eric was appointed as the Chief Deputy Coroner.
 Eric is a 2008 graduate of Momence High School, a 2010 graduate of Kankakee Community College (Associate of Applied Science), a 2011 graduate of Carl Sandburg College (Associate of Science Degree – Mortuary Science and Funeral Service) and a 2018 graduate of Olivet Nazarene University (Bachelor of Science – Criminal Justice).
 He is a licensed funeral director and embalmer in the State of Illinois.

 Eric has completed the Medicolegal Death Investigation Training Course basic and master level class through the St. Louis University School of Medicine.
 He has also completed the Command and General Staff class, Practical Homicide Investigation Course as well as many other death investigation classes.
 In addition, Eric is also lead homicide investigator certified.

-Eric is a member of the Cook County Disaster Response Team, The Hundred Club of Kankakee County, the Eastern Illinois Law Enforcement Administrators Association where he serves as the Secretary, St. George Catholic Church and the Kankakee County Republican Central Committee where he serves as the treasurer.
+Eric is a member of the Cook County Disaster Response Team, The Illinois Coroners and Medical Examiners Association, The Hundred Club of Kankakee County, the Eastern Illinois Law Enforcement Administrators Association where he serves as the Secretary, St. George Catholic Church and the Kankakee County Republican Central Committee where he serves as the treasurer.
 Eric is married to Kaitlain and lives in Bourbonnais.